kevinyswong/kevinyswong.github.io/index.md

-I'm going to preface the rest of this post by saying that there are genuinely decent folks whose only fault is simply that they have not been exposed to multiculturalism and diversity and so don't have anything to form an opinion of other races than prejudiced and outdated textbooks from school and exaggerated, distorted stereotypes gone unchecked.
+I'm going to preface the rest of this post by saying that there are genuinely decent folks whose only fault is simply that they have not been exposed to multiculturalism and diversity and so don't have anything to form an opinion of other races other than prejudiced and outdated textbooks from school and exaggerated, distorted stereotypes gone unchecked.
 It is not them that I have in mind but those blockheads like some 21-year-old who, guilty over his sex addiction, turned his gun on someone else rather than the more obvious solution of turning it on himself.
 Or those inhuman cretins who would run in full speed up to a 91-year-old to push him to the ground.
 Or those blatant aggressors who in spite of ample anti-racist messaging from government, news outlets, and social media, in spite of common sense, in spite of any propriety or civility, continue to lash out in blind hate.
 Or closeted bigots who so fear justice that they keep their hysterical xenophobia to themselves, whatever their walk of life.

 I am not surprised whatsoever that Asians are being targeted.
 I can't help but
 exclaim: how banal and boring!
 Tell me something new!
 As soon as the news broke